jboss-developer/jboss-eap-quickstarts/messaging-clustering/README.md

 Investigate the Server Console Output
 -------------------------

-Look at the JBoss EAP server console or log and you should see log messages like the following:
+Look at the ${product.name} server console or log and you should see log messages like the following:

         [Server:quickstart-messagingcluster-node1] 16:34:41,165 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-8 (ActiveMQ-client-global-threads-1067469862)) Received Message from queue: This is message 1
         [Server:quickstart-messagingcluster-node1] 16:34:41,274 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-8 (ActiveMQ-client-global-threads-1067469862)) Received Message from queue: This is message 3